 We are getting to a very busy time of year for lot of students, whether you are preparing to study for your A levels and go to University or you’re at Uni and have deadlines and exams coming up, you have to make sure you are looking after yourself so you can perform your best.

-Here our top tips for staying at the top of your game over your exam period.
+Here our top tips for staying at the top of your game over your exam period and beating that stress

 - Stay well rested- Sleep is so important for your brains development as well as your mental health, so it is crucial you aren’t missing sleep to get study in.

 - Eat well and drink lots of water- it is so easy to snack while revising or doing work and that is absolutely fine!
 But, make sure that you are having at least one cooked meal a day to provide you with energy.

 - Take breaks- if you sit at your computer or stare at your revision notes for hours on end you will start to struggle with your work, taking regular breaks will stop you from burning out, a break can be anything, taking a 10 minute walk or watching 20 minutes of a show or even ringing a friend for a quick chat.
 Just try to do something that switches off your brain, so you can get back into your work afterwards.

 Bust that stress and smash those exams